ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 !!! note
     You will almost always use `Rotation.New` when rotating an object, but there is also a predefined Rotation called `Rotation.ZERO` which will rotate the object to `0, 0, 0`.
     [Learn more about Rotations on the Core API](../api/rotation.md) page.

-!!! note
-    Constants are variables that will not be altered throughout the script, like the on/off rotation variables defined.
-Constants are usually in **CAPS_CASE**, meaning all upper-case letters with **_** between each word.

 ### Make the Switch Rotate with a Script